-A measure of how effectively a site uses its electricity supply.
+A measure of how effectively a site uses electricity.

 How do the units work?

 Our units use software driven capacitors to supply peak power to your business.
-These capacitors act like batteries so you don’t have to buy that peak electricity.
-The unit injects the right amount of electricity to smooth your demand throughout the day.
+These capacitors act like batteries and the unit injects the right amount of electricity to smooth your demand throughout the day.

 Units come in a range of sizes to suit your requirements from the smaller 10 kVA units to modular large units scalable to 600 kVA units.

 We'll tailor and install the right one for your business, provide you with the support you need and payment option to suit.

 Most commercial and industrial sites will typically have induction machines that produce inductive loads installed at their premises such as:

 - Industrial fans used in heating and cooling units

 A low Power Factor is often caused by inductive loads.